espressif/arduino-esp32/libraries/NetworkClientSecure/README.md

 If you are accessing a public server:
 - Obtain the cert of the public CA that signed that server's cert
 Then:
-- In WiFiClientSecure use setCACert (or the appropriate connect method) to set the root cert of your CA or of the public CA
+- In NetworkClientSecure use setCACert (or the appropriate connect method) to set the root cert of your CA or of the public CA
-- When WiFiClientSecure connects to the target server it uses the CA cert to verify the certificate presented by the server, and then negotiates encryption for the connection
+- When NetworkClientSecure connects to the target server it uses the CA cert to verify the certificate presented by the server, and then negotiates encryption for the connection

-Please see the WiFiClientSecure example.
+Please see the NetworkClientSecure example.

 Using a bundle of root certificate authority certificates
 ---------------------------------------------------------